kr-g/pytkfaicons/README.md

 includes:
 - pre-calculated 32px height icons (fast)
-- method for creating scalable icons from svg source (slow)
+- method for creating scalable icons from svg source (slow) - new in version v0.0.2

 # what's new ?